aclaravs/projetoDiegoLucas/README.md

 # projetoDiegoLucas
-O meu parceiro é a Ana Clara Vasconcelos.
+A minha parceira é a Ana Clara Vasconcelos.